- About Us

 Science Building, Room 338

-Most faculty members in the biology department mentor undergraduate research.
-Usually the student gets credit for this work by enrolling in BIOL 496 (individual study) with their faculty mentor.
+Most faculty members in the Department of Biological Sciences mentor undergraduate research.
+Usually, the student gets credit for this work by enrolling in BIOL 496 (Individual Study) with their faculty mentor.
 BIOL 496 paperwork must be completed by the end of the schedule change period of the quarter.
 For each hour of credit, the student invests a minimum of three hours per week on their research project.
 Details are established with the particular faculty mentor.